dipendra-mule/conducky/website/docs/user-guide/cross-event-incidents.md

 From the cross-event dashboard, you can:

-- **View Individual Reports**: Click "View" to open the full report in its event context
+- **View Individual Incidents**: Click "View" to open the full incident in its event context
 - **Apply Filters**: Use the filter controls to narrow down results
 - **Sort Results**: Click column headers to change sort order
 - **Navigate Pages**: Use pagination controls for large result sets

 ## Permissions and Security

-- All reports are filtered based on your actual permissions in each event
+- All incidents are filtered based on your actual permissions in each event
-- You cannot see reports from events where you don't have access
+- You cannot see incidents from events where you don't have access
 - Quick actions are only available where you have appropriate permissions
 - All actions respect the same security rules as the individual event interfaces